Important Information About This Complaints Policy and Procedure

 FDAMH is a registered charity (number SC011889) regulated by the Office of the Scottish Charity Regulator (OSCR), FDAMH is also a Company Limited by Guarantee (number SC151357)

-FDAMH’s Counselling Service is Recognised by COSCA (Counselling and Psychotherapy in Scotland).
+FDAMH’s Counselling Service is a COSCA (Counselling and Psychotherapy in Scotland) Recognition Scheme Organisation.
 You can find out more about FDAMH by visiting the About Us section of this website.